SGGPO

 According to the latest statement from the President of South Africa, the above countries will be accepted as BRICS members from January 1, 2024.

-BRICS expansion is a major focus at the summit.
-More than 20 countries have signed up for full membership.
-Calls for expansion have been supported by leaders in the bloc.
-The South African president has said it represents a group of countries that want a more balanced world order.
+BRICS expansion is a key focus at the summit.
+More than 20 countries have signed up to become full members of BRICS.
+Calls for expansion have been supported by leaders in the bloc, with the South African president saying it represents a group of countries that want a more balanced world order.

-BRICS has a total population of 40% of the world's population and a combined GDP of 25% of the world's GDP.
+BRICS has a total population of 40% of the world's population and a combined GDP of 25% of the global GDP.
 South African officials said more than 40 countries have expressed interest in joining the bloc, of which 22 have made formal requests.
-At the summit, BRICS leaders also unanimously approved a resolution to study the development of a new payment currency.
+Also at this summit, BRICS leaders unanimously approved a resolution to study the development of a new payment currency.

 Source